trel/irods-qgis/README.md

 # Credit

-The plugin is funded by DataNet Federation Consortium (http://datafed.org/)
+The plugin is funded by DataNet Federation Consortium (http://datafed.org/) supported by the National Science Foundation under Grant Number OCI 0940841 and developed by Amit Juneja at the University of Arizona

 A special thanks to Iplant Collaborative (http://www.iplantcollaborative.org/) and python-irodsclient (https://github.com/iPlantCollaborativeOpenSource/python-irodsclient) team